Erasmus+

 The above does not apply to students whose host institution fully covers their insurance.

-- more information at Erasmus+ Online Linguistic Support
+- more information at EU Academy

 The student is obliged to come in person – documents sent by post are not accepted.
-It is necessary to make an appointment to sign the Grant Agreement via the online appointment calendar app in IS OIS system.
+It is necessary to make an appointment to sign the Grant Agreement via the online appointment calendar app in ISOIS system.

 The student must do the following before signing the Grant Agreement:

-- If the student applies for the Grant support for students with special needs, the student cannot make an appointment to sign the Grant Agreement before receiving the decision.
+- if the student applies for the Grant support for students with special needs, the student cannot make an appointment to sign the Grant Agreement before receiving the decision

 Top ▲